 A kind of starch.
 Today most starch is made from maize or potatoes, but in Roman days it was made from wheat, by repeatedly moistening and drying in the sun of wheat flour.
 The final result was starch, amulum.
 Recipe: Roman apricots.

-A small fish, Engraulis ecrasicolus, that lives in the Mediteranean and other waters.
-Where I live (The Netherlands, incase you hadn’t noticed yet), we seldom eat fresh anchovy.
+A small fish, Engraulis ecrasicolus, that lives in the Mediterranean and other waters.
+Where I live (The Netherlands, if you hadn’t noticed yet), we seldom eat fresh anchovy.
 Our anchovy comes salted in glass pots or canned in oil.
 Use salted anchovy rather than in oil, the flesh is firmer, they taste better, and if you need but a few fillets, you’ll never get the can closed again.
 But if you use salted anchovy, take care to steep them in water or milk for ten minutes, else they’ll be too salty.
-Recipes: Garum, Capon with caper sauce, Salmon Salad, Anchovy sauce, Surprise eggs.
+Recipes: Garum, Capon with caper sauce, Salmon Salad, Anchovy sauce, Surprise eggs, Anchovy toast.

 The flavour of anise is much appreciated all over the world.
 Aniseed is indigenous in the Middle-East, and was used around the Mediterranean at least from the fourth century bC.
 The seed is from an annual plant called Pimpinella anisum.
 The distinctive sweet taste comes from anethole, an essential oil.
 In China grows Illicium verum, a small evergreen tree related to magnolia.
 Its dried, star-shaped fruit are also rich in anethole.
 See Fennel.
 Recipe: Chinese tea-eggs.